line/ts-remove-unused/README.md

 console.log(b);
 ```

-If you have another file in your project:
+Let's say you have another file in your project:

 ```typescript
 export const d = 'd';